 3. All divers must carry a dive computer.

 4. Diving activities must cease when the consumption of alcohol begins.

-5. A DiveAlert, a surface signaling device, and an electronic beacon while diving are strongly recommended.
+5. A DiveAlert, a surface signalling device, and an Personal Location Beacon while diving are strongly recommended.

 6. DIVE INSURANCE IS REQUIRED

 Due to the nature of this trip and the very remote nature of the destination, all divers are required to have dive accident insurance when diving in the Cocos, and to note the policy number on their application form.

 Buying the appropriate travel and/or dive insurance before your holiday starts will make your vacation less stressful and more enjoyable.